OfficeDev/outlook-dev-docs/docs/amphtml/index.md

 # AMP for Email in Outlook.com (Preview)

-[AMP for Email](https://amp.dev/about/email.html) is a new open source email format that enables developers to create dynamic and interactive emails, almost like mini applications.
-These experiences make users more efficient by providing up-to-date information and actions that can be taken without directly on email, reducing context switches.
+[AMP for Email](https://amp.dev/about/email.html) is a new open source email format that enables developers to create dynamic and interactive emails.
+These experiences make users more efficient by providing up-to-date information and actions that can be taken directly on email, reducing context switches.

 [Add image here showing amp email in action in outlook]